mui/material-ui/docs/data/joy/guides/material-ui/material-ui.md

 });

 // Note: you can't put `joyTheme` inside Material UI's `extendMuiTheme(joyTheme)` because
-//       some of the values in joy theme refers to CSS variables, not the raw color. const muiTheme = extendMuiTheme();
+//       some of the values in the Joy UI theme refers to CSS variables abd not raw colors. const muiTheme = extendMuiTheme();

 // You can use your own `deepmerge` function.